For more information or to book a dental visit please call the office on 01361 889106 or e-mail email@example.com

 12 Reasons to use Equitait Veterinary Practice to do your horse’s teeth?

-- Competitively priced – we charge £40 per set or £30 if they are being done at the same time as vaccination or if 5 or more horses are being done together
+- Competitively priced – we reduce our fee if the teeth are done at the same time as vaccination or if there are 5 or more horses are being done together

 - Experience – all our vets are very experienced in performing dental examinations and treatments